Cloud Composer 1 | Cloud Composer 2

 gcloud composer environments describe ENVIRONMENT_NAME \ --location LOCATION

-ENVIRONMENT_NAMEis the name of the environment.
+ENVIRONMENT_NAME: the name of your environment.

 gcloud command shows the properties of a Cloud Composer